-Cybersecurity Awareness Month is the perfect time to participate in this year's theme: "Do Your Part" and #BeCyberSmart!
+"Do Your Part" and #BeCyberSmart this Cybersecurity Awareness Month!
 You can use this month to ensure your company has the most up-to-date training to keep everyone safe!
-2020 has presented many workplace changes, and as we continue navigating through the year, cyber threats continue evolving.
+COVID-19 has presented many changes in the workplace, and as we continue to navigate through uncertain times, cyber threats continue evolving.

 While the best practice to follow when receiving these emails is to delete them immediately, some employees may be tempted to proceed if they feel the message is urgent or unsure if the email is their boss or a scammer.
 While deleting the email is always best, an employee could contact the employee or boss labeled as the sender.
 It is best to type up a new email or pick up the phone and call the sender to confirm the email before clicking on a link that could endanger the employee's personal information and the company's confidential information.

 At Symmetry Software, we care about your company's online safety!
 In honor of National Cybersecurity Awareness Month, we want to make sure you and your employees recognize the recent and most threatening scams.
 You can "Do Your Part" by visiting the Cybersecurity and Infrastructure Security Agency website to download their National Cybersecurity Awareness Month resources and more!